-The steps for configuring a timer for PWM Dual Output mode and initiating the PWM operation are as follows:
+The steps for configuring a timer for PWM DUAL OUTPUT mode and initiating the PWM operation are as follows:

-- 1. Write to the Timer Control register to: - Disable the timer - Configure the timer for PWM Dual Output mode.
-Setting the mode also involves writing to TMODEHI bit in TxCTL1 register. - Set the prescale value. - Set the initial logic level (High or Low) and PWM High/Low transition for the Timer Output alternate function. - 2.
+- 1. Write to the Timer Control register to: - Disable the timer - Configure the timer for PWM DUAL OUTPUT mode by writing the TMODE bits in the TxCTL1 register and the TMODEHI bit in TxCTL0 register. - Set the prescale value. - Set the initial logic level (High or Low) and PWM High/Low transition for the Timer Output alternate function. - 2.
 Write to the Timer High and Low Byte registers to set the starting count value (typically 0001H).
 This only affects the first pass in PWM mode.
 After the first timer reset in PWM mode, counting always begins at the reset value of 0001H. - 3.
 Write to the PWM High and Low Byte registers to set the PWM value. - 4.
 Write to the PWM Control register to set the PWM dead band delay value.
 The deadband delay must be less than the duration of the positive phase of the PWM signal (as defined by the PWM high and low byte registers).
-It must also be less than the duration of the negative phase of the PWM signal (as defined by the difference between the PWM registers and the Timer Reload registers). - 5.
+It must also be less than the

+- duration of the negative phase of the PWM signal (as defined by the difference between the PWM registers and the Timer Reload registers). - 5.
 Write to the Timer Reload High and Low Byte registers to set the Reload value (PWM period).
-The Reload value must be greater than the PWM value.
+The Reload value must be greater than the PWM value. - 6.

-- 66 - 6.
 If appropriate, enable the timer interrupt and set the timer interrupt priority by writing to the relevant interrupt registers. - 7.
 Configure the associated GPIO port pin for the Timer Output and Timer Output Complement alternate functions.
 The Timer Output Complement function is shared with the Timer Input function for both timers.
 Setting the timer mode to Dual PWM automatically switches the function from Timer In to Timer Out Complement. - 8.
 Write to the Timer Control register to enable the timer and initiate counting.